 1.5 Set policies and goals, including updated values, to encourage a more diverse workforce.

-Objective 2.0: Reimagine the discovery research environment and infrastructure.
+Strategy 2.0: Reimagine the discovery research environment and infrastructure.

 This objective addresses BTI’s space and technological platform for communication and local or distance collaboration.